Home

 Adult Autism Spectrum Condition Assessments

-We understand that deciding to undertake an assessment for autism can be a big decision.
-We hope you find this page to be informative, but if you have questions, please do not hesitate to contact us, we are happy to help.
+We understand that exploring an autism assessment can feel like a significant decision.
+We hope you find this page informative and reassuring, but if you have any questions, please do not hesitate to contact us; we are always happy to help.

-• Although our clinicians are based in the North West of England, we offer adult autism assessment online, meaning we can offer autism assessments nationwide.
+Although our clinicians are based in the North West of England, we offer online adult autism assessments nationwide.
+Face-to-face appointments are also available in Preston (Lancashire) and Manchester for an additional fee.

-For a more in depth description of the process and reasons why an adult autism diagnosis may be beneficial, please read our Frequently Asked Questions section below or contact our team via telephone or email.
+For a more detailed overview of the assessment process, along with information about potential benefits of diagnosis, please explore our Frequently Asked Questions section below or contact our team via telephone or email.

 Frequently Asked Questions